willharwood/subjectiveimmortality/subjective_immortality.md

 Let's call the "standard, materialistic, physicalist, non-theistic view of life" the _common-sense view_.
 There is nothing but the physical world.
 We exist for a span of time, ninety years or more if we are lucky, and then we die, and that is that.
 It is _common sense_ because we see that the body does not last forever so why should our consciousness, so manifestly supported by the body, continue to exist after the body has ceased to function?
 We are exactly our physical bodies, there is no ghost in the machine.
 We are special arrangements of matter; so special that we can think and feel and somewhat know ourselves, as partial and temporary perspectives on the universe.

 Notice that we have already conflated _life_ and _consciousness_.
 Most living things are never conscious.
 There are no conscious plants (what use is consciousness to a plant?); and no creature is continuously conscious, including ourselves.
-It is a semi-official tenet of the common-sense view that there is no reason in principle why a computer might not become conscious---which is not the same as the question of whether a computer could become intelligent, though as with life and consciousness, consciousness and intelligence are frequently conflated.
+It is a semi-official tenet of the common-sense view that there is no reason in principle why a computer might not become conscious, which is not the same as the question of whether a computer could become intelligent, though as with life and consciousness, consciousness and intelligence are frequently conflated.

 Consciousness is what counts.
 In the common sense view, consciousness is a fact of the physical universe, the Hard Question we might never answer.
 It is simply _true_ that certain very rare arrangements of matter are conscious and other arrangements are not.